Introduction to Pretty Good Privacy

 In this step, the final output of step 4 is used as Base-64 encoding.

 Pretty Good Privacy support various numbers of algorithms.
 The most common of them are as follows.

 - Encryption: For the encryption process, it uses algorithms such as IDEA, AES, DES 3, etc.

 - Message Digest: For message digest, it uses MD5, SHA1, RIPE-MD

 - Asymmetric key: For asymmetric key, it uses RSA and DSS where RSA is used for encryption and signing, and DSS used for signing only.

 - Keyrings: When a sender wants to send an email message to another single recipient, there is no problem, but when the user wants to send an email message to multiple recipients, the complexity increases.
-If A wants to send a message to 10 people, he needs the public keys of all these 10 people. i.e. A need a keyring of 10 people.
+If A wants to send a message to 10 people, he needs all these 10 people’s public keys. i.e. A need a keyring of 10 people.
 Pretty Good Privacy specifies a ring of public-private keys.
-This is because A may want to change his public-private key pair, or may want to use different key pairs for a different group of users.
-In other words, we can say that every Pretty Good Privacy user needs to have two sets of key rings, one is a ring of his public-private key pair and another is a ring of public keys of other users
+This is because A may want to change his public-private key pair or may want to use different key pairs for a different group of users.
+In other words, we can say that every Pretty Good Privacy user needs to have two sets of key rings, one is a ring of his public-private key pair, and another is a ring of public keys of other users.

 These keyrings can be easy to understand. let’s take an example to understand these prices in detail.

 A need to send a message to another user in the system